Signs, Symptoms & Treatment for alcohol addiction

 The key difference between outpatient and inpatient treatment programs is that addicts get to go home at the end of the day with outpatient treatment programs.
 The amount of time spent at a rehab facility depends on several factors, but with outpatient programs, addicts can spend anywhere from several hours a day, 3 days a week to 8 hours a day, 5 days a week receiving treatment.

-Guidelines for Picking a Treatment Center
+Guidelines for Picking An Alcohol Addiction Treatment Center

 Accreditation and Licensing

 There are two major organizations involved with accreditations of rehabs: the Commission on Accreditation of Rehab Facilities (CARF), and The Joint Commission.
 A treatment center with either of these organizations’ stamp of approval means that the center has undergone a rigorous inspection of both their care and treatment options as well as their internal business practices.
 They indicate a commitment to delivering high quality services and providing individualized attention to each and every client.

 How can you tell if a rehab is accredited?
 They’ll usually have the virtual gold badge displayed on their website (scroll down to the bottom of the page to see ours).

 Different rehab facilities have their own protocols for carrying out treatment.
 Detoxification (also known by the shortened term of ‘detox’), therapy, and counseling are standard, but can vary on the length of time is devoted to them or whether they’re conducted in a group or individual setting.
 Further, treatment methods, types of group counseling offered, and styles of therapy can also vary depending on the facility.
 Although some facilities provide the gamut of inpatient, partial hospitalization, intensive outpatient, or outpatient treatment options, some may only offer one or two levels of care.